bittnerma/bittnerma.github.io/index.md

 # Welcome to my homepage

-*"Much to learn, you still have"* - Yoda

 Hey there, nice to meet you!
-This page is currently still a bit barebone, but it will be improved in the future.
+This page is still a bit barebone, but it will be improved in the future.

 Check out my [Scientific Articles and Blogposts](publications.md)